beeware/briefcase/docs/background/success.rst

   It uses Briefcase to prepare a macOS installer.

 * `Napari <https://napari.org/>`_ is a multi-dimensional image viewer for python.
-  It uses Briefcase to prepare bundled Windows, MacOS, and Linux installers.
+  It uses Briefcase to prepare bundled Windows, macOS, and Linux installers.

 * `Patent Toolkit <https://patenttk.com/>`_ is a suite of tools for patent professionals.
-  It uses Briefcase to prepare Windows and MacOS builds.
+  It uses Briefcase to prepare Windows and macOS builds.

+* `Wunjo <https://wunjo.online/>`_ is a suite of tools for editing and generating video, images, and audio for designers, creators, and photographers, with more than 50 neural networks inside.
+It uses Briefcase to prepare builds for Windows, Linux, and Web.